 - Explore and address barriers to adequately managing your behavioral health needs.

 - Set realistic goals and develop self-management skills.

 - Connect to behavioral health treatment and community resources.

 Receive one-on-one telephonic health coaching by calling UPMC Health Plan Behavioral Health Services at 1-888-777-8754 (TTY: 711) Monday through Friday from 8 a.m. to 5 p.m.

 If you’re dealing with behavioral health conditions, it’s important that you talk to your primary care provider or seek support from a specialist.
 Find a UPMC Health Plan provider by searching the directory on MyHealth Online or calling the Health Care Concierge team at 1-844-220-4785 (TTY: 711) Monday through Friday from 7 a.m. to 7 p.m. and Saturday, 8 a.m. to 3 p.m.

-If you or someone you know is having thoughts of self-harm, call the National Suicide Prevention Lifeline at 1-800-273-8255, visit suicidepreventionlifeline.org, or text “HOME” to 741741 for free, 24/7 crisis counseling.
+If you or someone you know is having thoughts of self-harm, call the National Suicide Prevention Lifeline at 988 or 1-800-273-8255, visit suicidepreventionlifeline.org, or text “HOME” to 741741 for free, 24/7 crisis counseling.
 If you are experiencing a mental health emergency, call 911 or go to the nearest emergency department.

 *Up to six counseling sessions are available to members of your household who are 18 years and older.

 **UPMC Health Plan doesn’t charge for text messages.
 However, data and message rates from your carrier may apply.
 To stop receiving healthy tips, you can text STOP to 876247 at any time.

 Mental Health.
 The Centers for Disease Control and Prevention.
 Updated Dec.
 31, 2020.
 Accessed April 9, 2021. www.cdc.gov/mentalhealth/index.htm